 - Barbara De Angelis

 It can be a huge struggle.
 You have to admit the vile nature of those thoughts to yourself before you can love the person who thinks them.
 This in itself is one of the hardest things.
-Loving yourself takes practice.
+Loving yourself takes constant practice.
 Lots and lots of practice.
 But I keep trying.
 Why?
 Because the better I am at doing this, the better I am at loving everyone else and creating hugely abundant relationships which foster respect and communication.

 Respect and Communication